rocky-linux/documentation/docs/guides/backup/tar.md

 !!!
 Note

-    In Linux, outside of desktop environments, files do not have the concept of extensions.
+    In GNU/Linux, outside of desktop environments, files do not have the concept of extensions.
 In other words, most files do not require an extension.
 The reason for extensions is to facilitate recognition by human users.
 For instance, if a systems administrator sees a file with a `.tar.gz` or `.tgz` extension, then they know how to deal with the file.

 ### Operating parameters or types